Red Mountain High School

 In order to concentrate on learning and reduce distractions, students will be expected to get the needed paper and writing utensil out of their paperbacks before class starts and place backpacks in the designated area.
 All electronic devices (cell phones, I-Pods, MP3 players, games etc.) are expected to be turned off and put away during classtime.
 If not they will be confiscated and turned in to the office.
 Students will be able to retrieve them after the bell rings at the end of the day.
 Dress code will be strictly enforced as it can be a disruption to instruction.
 I will provide rope for sagging pants if necessary.
 Students dressing inappropriately will be sent to the designated vice-principal.
 Guidelines are in the student/parent handbook and their passport.

-The consequences for not following Teacher’s Expectations are listed below.
+The consequences for not following Teacher’s Expectations are listed below (these are taken from the Guidlines in the student/parent handbook).

-First Warning: Student is asked to discontinue the behavior
+First Offense: Student is asked to discontinue the behavior

-Second Warning: Student is given a second warning to refrain from the inappropriate behavior.
+Second Offense: Student is given a second warning to refrain from the inappropriate behavior.

-Third Warning: Student will be sent to ICR and parent/guardian is called.
+Third Offense: Student will be given a lunch detention and parent/guardian is called.

-If the behavior is severe the student may not get three warnings before going to IRC or referred to the office.
+*** If the behavior is severe, the student may not get three warnings before being sent to the vice-principal.

-*** The nature of the offenses of inappropriate behavior and consequences are based on the guidelines in the student handbook/Passport.
+**** The nature of the offense/or inappropriate behavior and consequences are based on the guidelines in the student handbook/Passport.

-Feel free to call me with any questions or concerns.
+Feel free to call or e-mail me with any questions or concerns.
 I will get back to you as soon as possible.
-I am looking forward to a great school year.